andrewster05/customercare/README.md

 - run in the PM Console: "dotnet ef database update -c ApplicationDbContext"

 ## LOGIN
-- look in the appsettings.json for the administrator credentials *(UserName and UserPassword are the login crendentials)
+- look in the appsettings.json for the administrator credentials *(UserName and UserPassword are the login credentials)
 - additional users created through the registration will not be adminstrators.

 HAVE FUN!